Who is Olaf Scholz, Germany's new chancellor? | DW | 25.11.2021

 Olaf Scholz takes over as Germany's fourth chancellor from the center-left Social Democratic Party (SPD).
 He will head a coalition of three parties and will have the difficult task of reconciling their different positions to lead the country at a challenging time.

-"Dare more progress" is the title of the coalition contract.The fight against the COVID pandemic will be the first major hurdle.
+"Dare more progress" is the title of the coalition contract and the fight against the COVID pandemic will be the first major hurdle.

 Scholz was elected by the Bundestag parliament on Wednesday, December 8 after two months of coalition negotiations.